Automattic/jetpack/to-test.md

 ## 5.6

+### Google Analytics

+Jetpack Professional customers using the WooCommerce plugin and needing some in-depth Google Analytics reports will be happy with this release.
+We've added support for universal analytics to Jetpack in this release.
+To test this new feature, follow the instructions [in this PR](https://github.com/Automattic/jetpack/pull/8182).

 ### Lazy images

 We've added a new module, Lazy Images, to improve page load times by only loading an image when it is visible in the viewport.